FAA’s close ties to Boeing questioned after 2 deadly crashes

 Most Read Business Stories

 The FAA concedes that it doesn’t have resources to keep up with a growing aviation industry, and experts say it lacks the personnel to inspect every component, especially those made in other countries.
-But the agency says the program’s results speak for themselves.
+But the agency says the designee program’s results speak for themselves.
 The U.S. has the safest skies in the world.
 Until April of last year, U.S. passenger airlines had not had a fatality since 2009, while carrying several billion passengers.

-But safety experts say it’s time to look into the agency’s relationship with Boeing.
+But safety experts say it’s time to look into the agency’s relationship with Boeing, based in Chicago.
 The FAA’s ties to the company were revealed when Boeing and the agency released similar messages shortly after the Indonesian airliner crashed in October and again this week, when the FAA announced that Boeing would upgrade the Max’s flight-control software, said Mary Schiavo, a former Transportation Department inspector general.

 With the messages, the FAA “revealed that they were just parroting what Boeing told them,” she said.